Unbiased Regression-Adjusted Estimation of Average Treatment Effects in Randomized Controlled Trials: Introduction

 \section{Introduction}

-Establishing causal relations is a central goal in many sciences, as well as economics and the social sciences.
-With observational data, selection bias often obscures the true effect of interventions.
-Randomized controlled trials (RCTs) overcome this problem by assigning treatments randomly, eliminating systematic differences between treatment and control groups, and enabling unbiased comparisons of outcomes.
-RCTs now stand at the core of modern empirical research in causal inference.
+Establishing causal relationships is a central goal in economics and the social sciences.
+In observational studies, selection bias often obscures the effects of interventions.
+Randomized controlled trials (RCTs) address this problem by eliminating systematic pre-randomization differences between treatment and control groups.
+For this reason, RCTs occupy a central place in modern empirical research on causal inference.

 As experimental practice has matured, attention has shifted toward improving efficiency and statistical power.
 Researchers now collect extensive pretreatment information to predict outcomes and use regression adjustment to explain part of the outcome variance.
 This approach reduces noise and increases the precision of treatment effect estimation without requiring complex assignment mechanisms.